Syndicate (1993 video game): Reception

 The four reviewers of Electronic Gaming Monthly concurred that the Jaguar version was the best home console version of the game to date, but still clearly inferior to the PC version.
 They especially criticized the use of the Jaguar controller's number pad, saying it made the controls needlessly complicated.
 GamePro instead actually praised the use of the Jaguar controller's many buttons, but also remarked that the Jaguar version suffers from a hard-to-read display and sharp, erratic slowdown.
 A reviewer for Next Generation disagreed with both of them, saying that the Jaguar version is "as close to the original title as is possible without the use of a mouse."
 They applauded the game in general for its detailed gore and "oppressive atmosphere."

 Next Generation also published a positive review for the 3DO version, with the reviewer commenting, "There's been a version of this for nearly every system, and it has to be said this one takes a close second behind that found on PC. ... easily the best looking and smoothest controlling version for any home system."
 Despite this, he gave it a lower score than the Jaguar version.
 Next Generation reviewed the 3DO version of the game again, and stated that "Of all the versions we've looked at, this is a close second behind the PC, noticeably better than the Jaguar, and miles ahead of the Genesis and Sega CD versions.
 Otherwise, it's exactly the same."

 GamePro gave the SNES version an overall positive review based on the depth of the gameplay, calling it "a thinking man's shoot-em-up game."

 Next Generation reviewed the Macintosh version of the game, and stated that "players who enjoy being the Greedy, Amoral, Corporate Bastard are in for a satisfying depraved chunk of murder."
+Power Unlimited gave the PC version a score of 90% summarizing: "Syndicate is a strategic action game with fantastic graphics.
+Like most Bullfrog games, it is slightly different from the rest.
+The attention to detail is especially commendable."